deckhouse/sds-local-volume/docs/README.md

   apiVersion: storage.deckhouse.io/v1alpha1
   kind: LvmVolumeGroup
   metadata:
     name: "vg-1-on-worker-0" # The name can be any fully qualified resource name in Kubernetes.
-This LvmVolumeGroup resource name will be used to create ReplicatedStoragePool in the future
+This LvmVolumeGroup resource name will be used to create LocalStorageClass in the future
   spec:
     type: Local
     blockDeviceNames:  # specify the names of the BlockDevice resources that are located on the target node and whose CONSUMABLE is set to true.
 Note that the node name is not specified anywhere since it is derived from BlockDevice resources.
       - dev-ef4fb06b63d2c05fb6ee83008b55e486aa1161aa
       - dev-0cfc0d07f353598e329d34f3821bed992c1ffbcd
-    thinPools:
-      - name: ssd-thin
-        size: 50Gi
     actualVGNameOnTheNode: "vg-1" # the name of the LVM VG to be created from the above block devices on the node EOF
   ```